Do (at least) One Thing!

 Above is the CCDD Concentric Circle Chart - where we have identified the various sectors in U.S. society where CCDD members may have influence.

 The question is, who's in YOUR network of concentric circles?
 Create your own Concentric Circles Chart using this fillable pdf.
-Who can YOU influence as a trusted source to take action for our democracy?
+Who can YOU influence as a trusted source to take action for our democracy and racial justice?

 Get out the Vote!
 (GOTV)